David Howell (golfer)

 David Alexander Howell (born 23 June 1975) is an English professional golfer.
 His career peaked in 2006, when he won the BMW Championship and was ranked in the top 10 of the Official World Golf Ranking for a short time.
 He played in the Ryder Cup in 2004 and 2006.
+Howell holds the record for most starts on the European Tour.

 Career

 After training and competing at Broome Manor Golf Club, he became a professional golfer in 1995.
 He won the 1998 Australian PGA Championship, and the 1999 Dubai Desert Classic.
 He had no further wins for six years, but his form was nonetheless on a general upwards curve.
 He was tenth on the European Tour Order of Merit in 2004 and 2005 proved to be even better.
 In the spring he had back to back second places in The Daily Telegraph Dunlop Masters and the Nissan Irish Open, and in August, won the BMW International Open.
 By the autumn he reached the top 20 in the world rankings.

 In November 2005, he won the inaugural HSBC Champions tournament, the first event of the 2006 European Tour season.
 The win took him to a career high of number 13 in the Official World Golf Ranking, making him the highest-ranked British player and the second highest-ranked European at that time.
 In May 2006, he won the BMW Championship and moved into the world top ten for the first time.
 In June he moved to a new high of ninth.
 After leading the Order of Merit for most of the 2006 season, he eventually finished in 3rd place; a back injury caused his form to suffer in the latter half of the season and limited his appearances through 2007.

 In 2013, Howell had his first European Tour win in seven years at the Alfred Dunhill Links Championship, beating American Peter Uihlein in a playoff.
 Howell had previously gone 0–4 in European Tour playoffs.

 In 2014, Howell became the second youngest player in history to reach 500 appearances on European Tour when he played at the Open de France.

 Howell won the Beko Classic, a tournament sanctioned by the PGAs of Europe, by 5 shots after rounds of 70, 69 and 67 at the Montgomerie Maxx Royal in Turkey in 2015.